-What is the Legal Drinking Age in Singapore?
-And Other Drinking-Related Laws
+Legal Drinking Age and Drinking-Related Laws in Singapore

 Consumption of alcohol, at home or in public, is increasingly prevalent in today’s society.
 According to the Customs Act, a drink will be considered alcohol if it contains more than 0.5% of alcohol by mass or by volume.

 One should be well advised to note the legal restrictions as to the legal drinking age, where and when you can drink alcohol, as well as driving after drinking.